 Seizures originating in the part of the brain where memories of smell are stored—the middle part of the temporal lobe—may produce a brief, false sensation of vivid, unpleasant odors (olfactory hallucinations).
 These odors are part of the intense feeling that a seizure is about to begin (called an aura) and do not indicate a smell disorder.
 Brain infections due to herpesviruses (herpes encephalitis) may also cause olfactory hallucinations.

 A reduction in the ability to taste (hypogeusia) or loss of taste (ageusia) usually results from conditions that affect the tongue, usually by causing a very dry mouth.
 Such conditions include Sjögren’s syndrome, heavy smoking (especially pipe smoking), radiation therapy to the head and neck, dehydration, and use of drugs (including antihistamines and the antidepressant amitriptyline).
 Nutritional deficiencies, such as decreased zinc, copper, and nickel levels, can alter both taste and smell.
-Sudden loss of taste may be an early symptom of COVID-19 Coronaviruses and Acute Respiratory Syndromes (MERS and SARS) Coronaviruses are a large family of viruses that cause respiratory illness ranging in severity from the common cold to fatal pneumonia.
-There are many different coronaviruses.
-Most of them cause... read more .
+Sudden loss of taste may be an early symptom of COVID-19 COVID-19 COVID-19 is an acute respiratory illness that can be severe and is caused by the coronavirus named SARS-CoV-2.
+Symptoms of COVID-19 vary significantly.
+Two types of tests can be used to diagnose... read more .

 In Bell palsy (a disorder in which half of the face is paralyzed), the sense of taste is often impaired on the front two thirds of one side of the tongue (the side affected by the palsy).
 But this loss may not be noticed because taste is normal or increased in the rest of the tongue.
 Burns to the tongue may temporarily destroy taste buds.
 Neurologic disorders, including depression and seizures, may impair taste.